voder-ai/eslint-plugin-traceability/docs/decisions/003-code-quality-ratcheting-plan.md

 - Update the ESLint configuration to enforce the new thresholds immediately.
 - Configure the CI pipeline to fail on any new violations of these rules.
 - Document the ratcheting schedule in this ADR and revisit the plan at each milestone.

+## Relationship to Slice-based CODE_QUALITY

+- For CODE_QUALITY evaluation, ratcheting thresholds are applied and measured primarily on the `rules-and-helpers` slice (as defined in `.voder-code-quality-slices.json` and described in `docs/code-quality-assessment-slices.md`).
+- In CODE_QUALITY assessments, violations of these ratcheted thresholds within the `rules-and-helpers` slice must be treated as **Blockers**, in line with the criteria described in `docs/code-quality-assessment-guide.md`.
+- Other slices (`maintenance-and-cli`, `plugin-and-config`, `tooling-and-ci`) may adopt similar ratcheting rules over time, but the initial and strictest enforcement focus is on the `rules-and-helpers` slice to ensure the core rule logic remains highly maintainable.

 ## Consequences